-Right near the Hirafu bus stop are a series of 6-10 food trucks that are open for both lunch and dinner.
+Near the Hirafu bus stop, there are a series of 6-10 food trucks open for lunch and dinner.
 In an expensive resort town like Niseko, this is often where you’ll find the best value restaurants in Niseko.
 Here they have sandwiches, Indian, pizza, and fish and chip food carts ranging between ¥750-1500 a person – a good deal in Hirafu!

 - Location: Niseko Food Trucks